Composition is one of the fundamental ideas behind all art. Whether photography, painting or graphic design.

 There are many different types of composition.
 It can be difficult to know when to use each one to boost the interest level of your image.

-Some overused compositions happen as photographers have a limited knowledge about the possibilities.
-Others feel abused, as the photographers don’t really know how to use them.
+Other composition rules are abused, as the photographers don’t know how to use them.

 Read more about these abused rules of photography composition here.